Moral Foundations Theory: An Approach to Cultural Variation

 Graham et al. (2019) is probably the most accessible introduction, and this is the main source I follow in the lectures.
 Although a book chapter, it is available online.
 Haidt (2007) is useful if you are short of time.
 The theory first appears in Haidt & Graham (2007). ↩︎

-The new foundations are called Care, Equality, Proportionality, Loyalty, Authority and Purity (Atari et al., 2023, p. table 2, 1161).
+The six foundations are called Care, Equality, Proportionality, Loyalty, Authority and Purity (Atari et al., 2023, p. table 2, 1161).
 These researchers cite Meindl, Iyer, & Graham (2019) as justifying the distinction between equality and proportionality. ↩︎

 Given the mixed evidence on the role of feelings and emotions in moral intuitions, (see Moral Intuitions and Emotions: Evaluating the Evidence), one might question whether anything meets all five of these criteria for being a foundation.
-It may be possible to substitue revised criteria which involve fewer bold empirical committments but still capture the core idea that some aspects of ethical judgements are more foundational than others. ↩︎
+It may be possible to substitute revised criteria which involve fewer bold empirical commitments but still capture the core idea that some aspects of ethical judgements are more foundational than others. ↩︎